alph-a07/mapfit/README.md

 - **Modern UI:** 🎨 Enjoy a sleek and intuitive user interface.
 - **Auto Detection:** 🌍 Automatically detect your current location for added convenience.
 - **Mark Workout Locations:** 📍 Easily mark your favorite workout spots on the map.
-- **Navigate Seamlessly:** 🧭 Move between different workout locations with ease.
+- **Navigate Seamlessly:** 🧭 Move between different workout locations easily.
 - **Workout Listing:** 📋 View a list of all your recorded workouts.
 - **Persistence:** 💾 Your data stays put even if you reload the page, thanks to local storage.